---

 total_frame_gas += frame.gas_limit

-# Atomic batch flag (bit 2 of flags) is only valid with SENDER mode, and next frame must also be SENDER.
+# Atomic batch flag (bit 2 of flags) requires a subsequent frame to batch with.

 if frame.flags & ATOMIC_BATCH_FLAG: